kristw/d3kit-timeline/README.md

 # d3Kit-timeline

-"d3kit + labella.js = reusable timeline component"

-If you want to have a timeline that labels do not overlap, but too lazy to implement one from scratch, this library is for you.
-Below is a screenshot of four different timelines, each can be created via ~10 lines of code.
+If you want to have a simple timeline that labels do not overlap, but too lazy to implement one from scratch, this library is for you.
+Below is a screenshot of four timelines of the same data, each can be created via ~10 lines of code.
 [See demo.](http://kristw.github.io/d3kit-timeline)

+This small library is built on top of [D3](http://d3js.org/), [d3Kit](https://github.com/twitter/d3kit) and [Labella.js](https://github.com/twitter/labella.js).

 <p align="center">
   <a href="http://kristw.github.io/d3kit-timeline/" style="width:100%;">